Lee Seung-hyo

-Lee Seung Hyo (Korean: 이승효; born 5 May 1980), is a South Korean actor.
-He debuted as an actor in 2006.
+Lee Seung Hyo (Korean: 이승효; born 5 May 1980) is a South Korean actor.
+He debuted in 2006.
 He rose to fame as Kim Alcheon in Queen Seon Deok.

 Biography

-He had military service as a sniper in Joint Security Area (JSA) from December 2000 until February 2003.
+He was a sniper in his military service in the Joint Security Area (JSA) from December 2000 to February 2003.
 He graduated from Chungju National University and is attending Chung-Ang University Graduate School of Arts, majoring in Performance & Visual Media.

 Personal life

 On February 12, 2022, Lee confirmed that he will get married in Seoul on March 1, 2022.
 His fiancé is Jung Hye-ri, the younger sister of actor Jung Tae-woo, who is 4 years younger than him.